-Next, we neglect retardation effects of light \cite{BrainPHD}, that is, the dynamics (induced by the light-energy Hamiltonian $\hat H_L$ given in the main text) on the time scale $L/c$ of the light propagation through the cell will not be calculated.
+Next, we neglect retardation effects of light \cite{BrainPHD}, that is, the dynamics on the time scale $L/c$ of the light propagation through the cell will not be calculated.
 The $t$-differentiation $\partial_t$ in Eqs. (\ref{s8a}) and (\ref{s8b}) can then be left out.
 After integrating Eqs. (\ref{s8a}) and (\ref{s8b}) on both sides formally with respect to $z$, we have

 Substituting Eqs.~(\ref{s9a}) and (\ref{s9b}) into Eqs.~(\ref{s8c}) and (\ref{s8d}) we find